Strongly anharmonic flux-tunable transmon based on InAs-Al 2D heterostructure

 The current transport in a JJ with a semiconducting weak link is enabled by Andreev Bounds States (ABSs) formed by conduction channels in the weak link \cite{beenakker_universal_1991}.
 When the JJ has a superconducting phase bias $\varphi$, the energy of an ABS is given by

 where $\Delta$ is the superconducting gap and $T$ is the conduction channel transparency.
-The SQUID energy of a flux-tunable gatemon is determined by the sum over the contribution from all the ABSs in both the JJs:
+Owning to a finite lateral width in our JJs, multiple transverse channels contribute to the supercurrent across each JJ based on the lateral confinement.
+As such, the SQUID energy of a flux-tunable gatemon is determined by the sum over the contribution from all the ABSs in both the JJs:

 where {$T^{(1)}_1$, ..., $T^{(M)}_{1}$} are the channel transparencies in the first JJ with $M$ total conduction channels and {$T^{(1)}_2$, ..., $T^{(N)}_{2}$} are the channel transparencies in the second JJ with $N$ total conduction channels.
 This model yields a good fit to the spectra of flux-tunable gatemon qubits with InAs nanowire JJs when the number of channels in the JJs is small \cite{hart_current-phase_2019, nichele_relating_2020, zhang_large_2024}.
-When the number of conduction channel is large, Eq.~\eqref{equ:potentialenergy} can be approximated by grouping the channel transparencies into one or a few characteristic transparencies or by fitting the leading Fourier harmonics of the Josephson potential energies.
-In this study, we also compare the approximation methods mentioned above for modeling the flux-tunable gatemon qubits with gateless InAs 2DEG JJs by examining their fits to the qubit spectra.
+When the number of conduction channel is large, Eq.~\eqref{equ:potentialenergy} can be approximated by grouping the channel transparencies into one or a few characteristic transparencies or by determining the leading Fourier harmonics of the Josephson potential energies.
+In this study, we also compare the approximation methods mentioned above for modeling the anharmonic tunable transmon qubits with InAs 2DEG weak link JJs by examining their fits to the qubit spectra.

 The flux-tunable gatemon qubit biased at $\Phi=0$ is equivalent to the typical gatemon qubit with similar qubit potential to a transmon qubit, as shown in figure~\ref{fig:Fig_1}b.
 When biased at $\Phi = 0.5 \Phi_0$, the bottom of the potential changes to a flattened double-well shape near the minima of the well, drastically increasing the qubit anharmonicity.
 The double-well shape of the qubit potential arises from the destructive interference of the $\cos\varphi$ terms and constructive interference of the $\cos(2\varphi)$ terms in the two JJs' potentials.
 The qubit states see a high potential barrier that suppresses the tunneling probability to adjacent wells.
 Meanwhile, the flux-tunable gatemon potential has reduced curvature of the potential near its minima so the qubit has a large anharmonicity up to a few hundred percent.
 As seen in figure~\ref{fig:Fig_1}c, the simulated flux-tunable gatemon $|0\rangle$ and $|1\rangle$ states are insensitive to the offset charge, but the qubit is strongly anharmonic.